-For every FRAXA-funded project, we request a scientific report within three months following the award period.
-Here are the guidelines:
+For every FRAXA-funded project, we require a scientific report within three months following the award period.

 In your final report, address the following questions: